yogthos/lein-wsimport/README.md

 # lein-wsimport

 A Leiningen plugin to utilize the JDK's [`wsimport`](http://docs.oracle.com/javase/6/docs/technotes/tools/share/wsimport.html) task from a Leiningen project.
+This is a fork of the original https://github.com/klauern/lein-wsimport project.

 ## Why?
 Simply put, this is a thin wrapper around the `wsimport` command-line tool provided by Oracle's JDK.
 This is polish for your Leiningen project in case you want to save typing `wsimport -some -options, etc.` multiple times for each .WSDL.